MarkRathbone/pismo-eval/README.md

 - Subscribes to DynamoDB stream
 - Looks up target URL in `routes` table
 - Forwards event to webhook via HTTP POST
+- Moves events to a DLQ for further inspection on failed delivery

 ---